-Both employees and employers pay a 1% payroll levy to the Accident Compensation Corporation.
-The employer is required to pay an 9% payroll levy in addition to the 9% contribution paid by the employee to the Samoa National Provident Fund 'SNPF'.
+Both employees and employers pay a 1% payroll levy to the Accident Compensation Corporation (ACC).
+The employer is also required to pay a 10% payroll levy in addition to the 10% contribution paid by the employee to the Samoa National Provident Fund (SNPF).